How to Sell Books on X: The Social Media Starter Pack for Writers

 For some of us, engaging on social media is tricky.
 Writers tend to be introverts by nature, so putting ourselves out there can be intimidating or seem like a useless waste of time.
 (It’s neither, and you need to be on social media in this industry.
 It’s just how it works now.)

 Most of us probably flounder somewhere in the middle.
-You might be on Twitter, but you don’t really know what to do or how to build followers for your writing career.
+You might be on X (formally known as Twitter), and even want to use it for your book marketing, but you don’t really know what to do or how to build followers for your writing career.

 Using the @mention tool

-The best thing about Twitter is getting to bug people you don’t already know but would like to.
-That sounds disturbing, but it’s kind of the point of the @mention tool and you’ll want to use said tool as much as possible.
+X has a thriving author community, which means you can bug people you don’t already know but would like to.
+That sounds disturbing, but it’s kind of the point of the @mention tool, and you’ll want to use said tool as much as possible.

 You’ll be surprised at the number of famous people who respond to their fans or retweet because they’re mentioned in a tweet.
 Not to mention the tons of useful writing connections like agents and publishers.
 Mention them and they might respond.